 - Send the appropriate number of poems by snail mail if possible during the months of July or December.

 - Enclose an SAE big enough to return the work (note Royal Mail large letter requirements).

 - Send no more than the stipulated number of poems (see above).
-It doesn’t matter if they’ve been previously published, though please don't send a whole set of previously published poems, and not work currently available on your own website.
+It doesn’t matter if they’ve been previously published (not work currently available on your own website).

 - If poems are lengthy, go by number of pages rather than number of poems.

 - Please don’t staple or bind the poems together.

 - No need to include a contents list.

 - Include a note of where/if you’ve had poems published, as well as a bit about yourself (no lengthy CV but a personal letter is much appreciated).

 Please send poems typed or word processed in a size 12 font, single-spaced.
 Include your name and address discreetly on each page.